Scouting in Minnesota

 Scouting in Minnesota has a long history, from the 1910s to the present day, serving thousands of youth in programs that suit the environment in which they live.

-Boy Scouts of America in Minnesota today
+Scouting America in Minnesota

-There are eight Boy Scouts of America (BSA) local councils serving Minnesota.
-In addition, the Northern Tier National High Adventure Bases of the BSA is located in Minnesota.
+There are seven Boy Scouts of America Scouting America local councils serving Minnesota.
+In addition, the Northern Tier National High Adventure Bases of Scouting America is located in Minnesota.

 Central Minnesota Council

 CMC is headquartered in Sartell, Minnesota.
-Ranging from Nevis and Park Rapids in the northwest to Elk River in the southeast, the council serves 46 communities in the area.
+The council serves 46 communities in the area, ranging from Nevis and Park Rapids in the northwest to Elk River in the southeast.

 Central Minnesota Council is made up of four districts: